ygorguerra1996-collab/Marketing-Performance-Dashboard/README.md

 The `sql/transform_and_unify_model.sql` script includes:

 - Data cleaning and preparation
+- Data from CSV files was ingested into the database using DBeaver for efficiency.
 - Joining and harmonizing metrics across platforms, by UNION ALL, to ensure all columns are preserved.